Homemade Tuna Melts

 And the other piece of bread goes on top, buttered side up.

-Cover the skillet, or use a small skillet to cover to keep the heat in.
+Cover the skillet or use your griddle melting dome to cover to keep the heat in.

 If you like Homemade Tuna Melts, also try…